altocodenl/TODIS/readme.md

 - Valuable code is only that that performs nontrivial operations, and can usually be isolated.
 - Feed data to a LLM to find patterns.
 Having the data and the logs in an unified dataspace will make this easier.

+Refactoring is changing the implementation of a call without changing its interface.

 ### Designing and implementing new systems

 - Design the data at rest in an unified dataspace.